 All banks and building societies authorised by the Prudential Regulation Authority are covered by the Financial Services Compensation Scheme (FSCS).
-It’s an independent service that protects your money should your financial service provider go bust.
+It’s an independent service that protects your money if your financial service provider goes bust.
 In the unlikely event this happens, you’ll be repaid by a Deposit Guarantee Scheme.

 The FSCS guarantees your money up to £85,000 per person, per institution.
 Joint accounts have protection up to £170,000.